 “It demonstrates this lack of solidarity between the athletics and the rest of the school,” Liu ‘25, who observed the gathering, said of the student-athlete majority.

 Both head football coach John Troxell and head baseball coach A.J.
 Miller were present at the rally.
-The two were seen helping students organize their formation but denied being involved in the creation of the event.
+According to college spokesman Scott Morse, the demonstration “was not an initiative of the athletic administration.”

 “I’m just here as a precaution to observe what’s going on,” Jeff Troxell said.